 It is well beyond the scope of this article to summarize the breadth and depth of information you may wish to monitor, so I'll just summarize a few important areas.
 The free eBook, Performance Tuning with SQL Server Dynamic Management Views, give a very nice broad overview of the DMVs and a nice, practical tutorial on how to use them.

 Every time a session has to wait for some reason before the requested work can continue, SQL Server records the length of time waited, and the resource on which the session is waiting.
-The
+These are the wait statistics, and SQL Server exposes them primarily through two Dynamic Management Views:

-sys.dm_os_wait_stats DMV exposes these wait statistics, aggregated across all session IDs, to provide a summary review of where the major waits are on a given instance.
-This DMV is often a good first-port-of-call when examining a poorly performing system about which you know relatively little.
+These DMVs are often a good first-port-of-call when examining a poorly performing system about which you know relatively little.
 However, you'll usually need to corroborate your findings with other data.

 Jonathan Kehayias's book, Troubleshooting SQL Server: A guide for the Accidental DBA, offers an excellent overview of some of the most significant wait types and their meaning.